 King of Thailand

-Maha Vajiralongkorn assumed the throne of Thailand on Dec.
-1, 2016, after his beloved and long-reigning father passed away.
-The son didn't only inherit the crown from his 88-year-old father, he inherited a $30 billion fortune that almost certainly makes him the wealthiest ruling royal in the world.
+Maha Vajiralongkorn assumed the throne of Thailand in October 2016, after his beloved and long-reigning father passed away.
+The son didn’t only inherit the crown from his 88-year-old father, he inherited a $30 billion fortune that almost certainly makes him the wealthiest ruling royal in the world.

 Vladimir Putin Net Worth: $70 Billion